 '''

-aemakegen [ option... ][ filename... ] aemakegen -Help aemakegen -VERSion
+aemakegen [ option... ][ filename... ]

+aemakegen -Help

+aemakegen -VERSion

 '''

 The aemakegen command is used to generate a Makefile.in file from a file manifest.
-The file manifest is the set of file specified on the command line.

-If a project or change number is mentioned on the command line, the search path and file manifest is derived from Aegis meta-data.
+The search path and file manifest is derived from Aegis meta-data.
 File names on the command line are considered to be additional files, and will be added to the manifest.